On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: Multiplicative syndeticity implies additive centrality

 Let $g \in \fstar$.
 We will show that $\Gamma g$ is thick in $(\F,+)$.
 Let $F \in \finitesubsets \F$.
 Since $\Gamma$ is an $\ip$ set in $(\F,+)$, Corollary \ref{cor:bigandbigimpliesbig} \ref{item:ipr} gives that $g^{-1} \Gamma$ is an $\ip$ set in $(\F,+)$.
 Since $\dstar_{(\F,+)}(\Gamma) > 0$, Corollary \ref{cor:ipszemfordensityinsemigroups} gives that there exists $g^{-1} \gamma \in g^{-1} \Gamma$ and $z \in \F$ for which $z + F g^{-1}\gamma \subseteq \Gamma$.
 Multiplying on the right by $\gamma^{-1} g$, we see that $z\gamma^{-1} g + F \subseteq \Gamma \gamma^{-1} g = \Gamma g$.
 Since $F \in \finitesubsets \F$ was arbitrary, this shows that $\Gamma g$ is additively thick.

 That the set $g \Gamma$ is thick in $(\F,+)$ follows in the same way from Corollary \ref{cor:ipszemfordensityinsemigroups} by using that $\Gamma g^{-1}$ is an $\ip$ set in $(\F,+)$. \end{proof}

 A subset of a left amenable semigroup is thick if and only if it has upper Banach density equal to 1 (see \cite[Prop.
 1.21]{patersonbook}).
 Thus, the proof of Theorem \ref{thm:multsyndgivesaddthickinfields} shows how to use the IP Szemer\'edi theorem to improve the statement ``$\Gamma$ is an $\ip$ set in $(\F,+)$ and $\dstar_{(\F,+)}(\Gamma) > 0$'' to the statement ``$\dstar_{(\F,+)}(\Gamma) = 1$.''
-If $g_1 \Gamma, \ldots, g_k \Gamma$ are the left cosets of $\Gamma$, then for all $i \in \{1, \ldots, k\}$, $\dstar_{(\F,+)}(g_i \Gamma) = 1$.
-Since cosets are disjoint, any mean supported on one coset gives zero density to all other cosets.
-This shows that if $(\fstar,\cdot)$ has subgroups of large (finite) index, then it has many invariant means with disjoint support.
+In fact, we can conclude from Theorem \ref{thm:multsyndgivesaddthickinfields} that the left and right cosets of $\Gamma$ all have additive upper Banach density equal to $1$.

 While Theorem \ref{thm:multsyndgivesaddthickinfields} is presented here as an example application of Theorem \ref{thm:maintheorema} and the IP Szemer\'edi theorem, it can be proved with less sophisticated tools.
 We will demonstrate how to derive a related result in a more elementary way in the proof of Corollary \ref{cor:multevenrationalsthick} below.